mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 Recently I ran into a challenge where I had to update a SQL application.
 This particulair application consisted of a client part. (running on VMware View clients) and a server part. (running on Windows 2012 R2 / SQL 2014 SP2)

 Before I could begin with the update itself, I had to physically close every instance of the application on the VMware View clients.
+Killing all connections on the SQL Server wasn't enough.
+Annoyingly, this application automatically re-established the connection to the SQL server.

 Therefore, I had to:

 * login to the SQL Server.
 * Open up the SQL Management Studio.